skdangi/deepikanursery/README.md

-This is the website for the Nursery owned by one of my relatives.
-This is made with the help of weebly.
+deepikanursery.com = > This is the website for the Nursery owned by one of my relatives.
+It is made with the help of weebly.
------- deepikanursery.com ------